RolinaC/STAT302PACKAGE/README.md

 ## Installation

-You can install the released version of STAT302PACKAGE from Github using:
+You can install the released version of STAT302PACKAGE from GitHub using:

 ``` r
 install.packages("STAT302PACKAGE")